FoxelSA/ply2bin/README.md

-## poco2pano <br /> Point cloud exportation to Panorama
+## poco2pano <br /> Point cloud exportation to freepano

-Given a metric point cloud in ply format, this software export it on the eyesis panorama
+Given an openMVG point cloud in ply format obtained with eyesis4pi rig structure, this software export it on the associtated EQR panoramas.

 ### Documentation

-More information can be found on the [wiki](https://github.com/baritone/pcfil/wiki).
+More information can be found on the [wiki](https://github.com/baritone/poco2pano/wiki).

 ### Copyright